 - Display the CFC logo and your organization's 5-digit CFC code prominently on your website.

-- Use the Show Some Love theme and overall concept of Be the Face of Change in your own promotional efforts.
-For example, you could include something on your home page or in an e-newsletter that says, “There’s no better time to Show Some Love.
-Together, we can Be the Face of Change by giving to [charity name] through the CFC.
+- Use the You can be the face of change theme and concept in your own promotional efforts.
+For example, you could include something on your home page or in an e-newsletter that says, “There’s no better time to get involved.
+Together, we can be the face of change by giving to [charity name] through the CFC.
 Our designation number is [5-digit CFC code].”

 - Invite donors to give.
 During the campaign, ask any known supporters who are federal employees/retirees to give to your charity through the CFC.